cdevroe/unmark/readme.md

 Building Unmark locally
 ----------------------------

-We use [Grunt](http://gruntjs.com/) to compile our SASS files into CSS and concatinate and compress our JavaScript files for use and a few other small tasks.
+We use [Grunt](http://gruntjs.com/) to compile our SASS files into CSS and concatenate and compress our JavaScript files for use and a few other small tasks.
 If you'd like to update your local copy of Unmark do the following...

 - Edit SASS in `/assets/css`
 - Edit JavaScript in `/assets/js`